see also contact geometry

 The following is taken from (Lin).

 Originating in Hamiltonian mechanics and geometric optics, contact geometry caught geometers’ attention much earlier.
 In 1953, Shiing-shen Chern showed that the structure group of a contact manifold can be reduced to the unitary group and therefore all of its odd characteristic classes vanish.
-Since all the characteristic classes of a closed, orientable 3-manifold vanish, Chern posed the question of whether such a manifold always admits a contact structure and whehter there are non-isomorphic contact structures on one manifold in 1966.
+Since all the characteristic classes of a closed, orientable 3-manifold vanish, Chern in 1966 posed the questions of whether such a manifold always admits a contact structure and whether there are non-isomorphic contact structures on one manifold.

 One of the milestones in the study of contact geometry is Bennequin’s proof of the existence of exotic contact structures (i. e., contact structures not isomorphic to the standard one) on .
 Bennequin recognized that the induced singular foliation on a surface embedded in a contact 3-manifold plays a crucial role for the classication of contact structures.
 This role was further explored in the work of Eliashberg, who distinguished two classes of contact structures in dimension 3, overtwisted and tight, and gave a homotopy classication for overtwisted contact structures on 3-manifolds.
 Eliashberg also proved that on and , the standard contact structure is the only tight contact structure.

 Monographs and introductions include

 The observation that regular contact manifolds are prequantum circle bundles is due to

 A modern review of this is in (Geiges, section 7.2).

 An analogous result for a weaker form of regularity is discussed in

 A characterization of -invariant contact structures on circle bundles is in